Do we sometimes have really small beagles, the size most

 might have been average-beagle size.

-The advantages of this include genetic diversity, increasing
+The advantages of this include genetic diversity,

 quality, and less likelihood of genetic problems since we don't select